Lanchon/haystack/README.md

 `$ adb install lanchon.sigspoof.checker_2.apk`

 Launch the checker app and verify that signature spoofing is in fact disabled.
-Open up settings, go to developer settings (unlock the item if you need to), scroll to "Allow signature spoofing" (the last option), enable it, go back to the checker app...
+Open up settings, go to developer settings (unlock the item if you need to), scroll to "Signature spoofing" (the last option), enable it, go back to the checker app...
 And profit!